AUSTRALIAN MADE

 Treatment for Cat Anxiety

-Treating feline anxiety isn't as simple as giving a pill; in fact, giving medication to your cat without knowing why or if they are anxious may make the problem worse.
+Treating feline anxiety isn't as simple as giving a pill; in fact, giving medication to your cat without knowing why or if they are even anxious may make the problem worse.

 However, if your cat is displaying extreme signs of anxiety such as hyper-vigilance, trembling, salivation, won’t stop grooming, pupils in both eyes dilated, following you everywhere and paces/can’t sit still or find a comfortable position no matter how hard they try - it’s time to take them to the vet.

 Your vet will order blood, urine or other diagnostic tests to check for further illnesses that may be causing them anxiety.
-Once your vet determines that the underlying cause of the anxiety is an illness or physical health issue, you will be provided with a course of treatment options such as antibiotics, along with diet modification or, in some extreme cases, surgery.
+Once your vet determines that the underlying cause of the anxiety is an illness or physical health issue, you will be provided with a course of treatment options such as antibiotics, along with diet modification or in some extreme cases, surgery.

 If your cat is in tip-top health and your vet determines that your cat does indeed have an anxiety disorder or another psychological issue, then treatments like anti-anxiety medication can help your cat calm down.
 Dietary and environmental changes can also be recommended.